 Recent times have been ever more unusual.
 The Covid pandemic has impacted many people and businesses.
-I had plans to grow my own food and make a living from homegrown flowers in Frome, but these dreams are postponed for a while.
+One day I hope to make a living from selling homegrown flowers and garden produce, but this hasn't happened yet.
 Meanwhile, me and my husband are very slowly renovating and reviving our 1950s house and garden in Frome.
 I earn a living working at Vastern Timber. and I volunteer with Shared Earth Learning.

 Shared Earth Learning aims to nurture a love of nature.
 We offer forest school and outdoor wellbeing sessions in Frome, Somerset, prioritising the needs of the less advantaged members of our community.
 If you'd like to find out more, visit our blog.
 If you could spare a donation to support our work, please donate at https://localgiving.org/donation/shared-earth-learning

 Wood for the Trees is a series about the future of UK forests, that I've worked on recently.
 Presented by Tom Barnes, of Vastern Timber, and filmed by nature-based film maker Charly Le Marchant, it's a series looking into the hopes and fears experts have for the future of British forests. https://woodforthetrees.uk/

 Frome is a town that does things differently.
 It's a market town with an independent outlook, home to about 27,000 people and packed with independent businesses and creative, community activities.

 Regularly topping lists of great places to live, Frome has built a reputation as an attractive place to do business, and a town with a sustainability agenda.

 It is more enterprising than the average town.
 About 15% of the UK workforce is self employed, but 27% of Frome's working residents are working for themselves.